UnityTech/UIWidgets/README.md

 You can also try UIWidgets-based Editor windows by clicking the new **UIWidgetsTests** tab on the main menu and open one of the dropdown samples.
 * awesome-UIWidgets by Liangxie (https://github.com/liangxiegame/awesome-uiwidgets).
-This Repo contains lots of UIWidget demos apps and third-party applications.
+This Repo contains lots of UIWidget demo apps and third-party applications.
 * ConnectApp (https://github.com/UnityTech/ConnectAppCN).
 This is an online, open-source UIWidget-based App developed by the dev team.
 If you are making your own App with UIWidgets, this project will provides you with many best practice cases.